 The chart on the following page shows the structure of the building standards service.
 The Building Standards Service Manager reports to the Head of Place Development.
 The service manager is responsible for the four Building Standards teams.
 Some of the staff from these teams currently sit within the Virtual Team.
-This is a plan reporting team that currently processes applications below £50,000 in value.
+This is a plan reporting team that currently processes applications below £79,000 in value.
+The value of applications that the team deals with was raised to this figure in February 2019.
 In addition to the area teams, a programme management team is being developed.
 The programme manager, senior building standards surveyor and project support officer report to the Building Standards Senior Manager.
 The tables and charts show the number of staff within the Edinburgh verification service.